Zytronium/aeroduel_backend/README.md

 ## Modding & Open Source

 We built Aeroduel to be hacked on.
 The game logic resides entirely within this backend application.
 This means developers can fork this repository to customize the game experience.
 Anything from tweaked game logic to full-on custom game modes can be built with the right skill set and experience.
 Add AI to the mix, and you don't even have to know how to code to make modifications!

 We encourage the community to fork, modify, and play around with the code!
+Our only requirement is that you adhere to the MIT license and provide attribution for this project if you decide to use it in a public project — commercially or otherwise.

 ## Project Structure